warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

    cloud vendor (such as GCP or AWS) belong to the web2 era.
 Warp DRE is built on the principle of "Don't trust, verify".

 With the initial testing being completed, DRE nodes are open for public participation.
-To run your own DRE node instance, visit here [*here*](/docs/dre/installation).
+To run your own DRE node instance, visit [*here*](/docs/dre/installation).

 ## Nodes